tytydraco/yessleep/out/There_is_a_strange_farmer_I_always_see_on_my_runs_I_finally_found_out_what_he_is_hiding.md

 When I got home I told my wife about what I had seen.
 "Maybe he was just too invested in watching your ass jiggle." she joked.
 "Mel I'm serious, something felt off about him..."
-I murdered as she typed out a work report.
+I muttered as she typed out a work report.

 The next day on my run, I turned out onto the road.
 Yet again, the gloomy farmer was approaching me, staring silently into my eyes.
 I looked back again a few strides later, and he was in the middle of the road, a hunch in his stance.
 He then turned to the gate and watched me as I ran down the rest of the road.